Fibonacci Sequence & Phi (Φ)

 The Fibonacci Ratios

-If you start dividing the Fibonacci numbers the result is always close to three ratios: 1.618, 0.618, or 0.382.
-For example, let's take three Fibonacci numbers 144, 233, and 377:
+When you begin dividing Fibonacci numbers, the results consistently approach three key ratios: 1.618, 0.618, and 0.382.
+For example, take the Fibonacci numbers 144, 233, and 377:

 • If you divide 233 by 144, the result is 1.618